vighzozi/shell-scripts/set-up-brew-autoupdate.md

 # Setting up autoupdate with Homebrew

-The below commads are used to install the autoupdate extension for Homebrew
+The below commands are used to install the autoupdate extension for Homebrew

 ```bash
 brew tap homebrew/autoupdate